alexeykuz-sys/MyRecipe-MS3/README.md

 # Design Choices

 When designing website I took inspiration from various recipe websites like BBCGoodFood and AllRecipes.
 The website was adapted to fit user requirements.
+The webpages consist of :
+1. Recipe Page - single page devided in two parts.
+Upper parts represents the hero imag with search bar.
+The bottom part is the section where all recipes are seen
 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#fonts)Fonts

 I have used Google Fonts to determine the best fonts suitable for each part of the website, I.e. Logo, Menu and Body information.